Variational Inference with Coverage Guarantees in Simulation-Based Inference: Experiments

-We examine how CANVI affects coverage rates both numerically and pictorially over generated test datasets $\{(\theta, y_{1:T})\}$. \Cref{table:arch_coverage} shows that prior to conformalization, the variational posteriors are generally miscalibrated: training by the ELBO or IWBO results in significant under-coverage.
-As previously mentioned, targeting the ELBO is known to find solutions that are mode-seeking.
+\Cref{table:arch_coverage} shows that prior to conformalization, the variational posteriors are generally miscalibrated: training by the ELBO or IWBO results in significant under-coverage, as targeting either is known to find solutions that are mode-seeking.
 While the variational posterior obtained by FAVI is better calibrated, it still needs correction.
-After applying CANVI, \Cref{table:arch_coverage} (right) shows that the conformalized $1-\alpha$ highest density regions are nearly perfectly calibrated.
-Importantly, correction by CANVI can result in either larger or smaller $1-\alpha$ regions, depending on the direction of miscalibration.
-In settings where the variational posterior is overdispersed, applying CANVI results in statistical coverage guarantees and smaller $1-\alpha$ density regions.
-We show explicit examples of this in Appendix \ref{section:arch_post}. \Cref{table:arch_coverage} (right) additionally demonstrates using the better calibrated $\mathcal{L}_{\text{FAVI}}$-trained approximation results in higher predictive efficiency compared to the $\mathcal{L}_{\text{ELBO}}$- and $\mathcal{L}_{\text{IWBO}}$-trained counterparts, as anticipated.
+As multiple posterior approximators were considered, \textsc{CANVI} had to be applied with recalibration. \Cref{table:arch_coverage} shows that the recalibrated $1-\alpha$ prediction regions are nearly perfectly calibrated.
+Importantly, correction by \textsc{CANVI} can result in either larger or smaller $1-\alpha$ regions, depending on the direction of miscalibration.
+In settings where the variational posterior is overdispersed, applying \textsc{CANVI} results in smaller $1-\alpha$ density regions, explicitly shown in Appendix \ref{section:arch_post}. \Cref{table:arch_coverage} also demonstrates using the better calibrated $\mathcal{L}_{\text{FAVI}}$-trained approximation results in higher efficiency compared to the $\mathcal{L}_{\text{ELBO}}$ and $\mathcal{L}_{\text{IWBO}}$ counterparts.

+We also demonstrate the necessity of using mixed sampling for $\widehat{\ell}$.
+In particular, we compare the estimates when using only the variational posterior as a sampler ($\widehat{\ell}_{K=1}$) and when averaging 10 mixed samplers ($\widehat{\ell}_{K=10}$), from which we observe the estimator accuracy greatly improves with mixing, especially in the underdispersed IWBO and ELBO cases.